hapax/hapax.github.io/assets/minimal-networks.md

 Since $\sqrt{3} \approx 1.7 < 2$, the trident is indeed shorter
 than the triangle.

+*Hint.* Use the grey triangle in Figure 2.

 ---

 We are going to argue not only that the trident network is better than